 Important!
 Read "Recommended Locations for Smoke Alarms" and "Locations to Avoid for Smoke Alarms" before beginning.
-This unit monitors the air, and when smoke reaches its sensing chamber, it alarms.
+This unit monitors the air, and when noke reaches its sensing chamber, it alarms.
 It can give you more time to escape before fire spreads.
-This unit can ONLY give an early warning of developing fires if it is installed, maintained and located where smoke can reach it, and wher all residents can hear it, as described in this manual.
-This unit will not sense gas heat or flame it cannot prevent or extinguish fires. sense gas, heat, or flame.
+This unit can ONLY give an early warning of developing fires if it is installed, maintained and located where smoke can reach it, and where all residents can hear it, as described in this manual.
+This unit will not sense gas, heat, or flame.
 It cannot prevent or extinguish fires.
+Understand The Different Type of Smoke Alarms

-Understand The Different Type of Smoke Alarms Battery powered or electrical?
+Battery powered or electrical?
 Different Smoke Alarms provide different types of protection.
-See "About Smoke Alarms" for details.
+See "About Smoke Alarms" for details